The Science Behind The BioCharger NG

 The BioCharger NG utilizes four different energy types – Light, Voltage, Frequencies & Harmonics, and Pulsed Electro-Magnetic Fields (PEMFs).
 As individual energies, each has its fair share of supported research, however the BioCharger NG is the first energy platform of its kind to incorporate all four of these beneficial energies into one platform.

-Not the light of a lightbulb or the Sun – but naturally occurring elemental gases excited by electrical bombardment to generate light including Argon, Xenon, Krypton, Neon, and Helium – produce the Light component of the BioCharger.
-Charged gas particles (plasma) like these are most frequently observed in nature in our planet’s Auroras.
+Not the incandescent light of a lightbulb, but naturally occurring elemental gases that are excited by electrical bombardment to a plasma state.
+Both visible and invisible light emanates from the BioCharger using excited noble gases: argon, helium, krypton, neon, and xenon.
+Charged gas particles (plasma) like these are most frequently observed in nature in our planet’s auroras.

 FREQUENCIES & HARMONICS

-For the same reason individuals practice “Earthing” or “Grounding” – which suggests that when the body is grounded, its electrical potential becomes equalized with the Earth’s electrical potential through a transfer of electrons from the Earth to the body – the PEMF component of the BioCharger delivers this same electrical potential without the need to be outdoors.
+For the same reason individuals practice ‘Earthing’ or ‘Grounding’ – which suggests that when the body is grounded its electrical potential becomes equalized with the Earth’s electrical potential through a transfer of electrons between the Earth and the body.
+The Pulsed Electro-Magnetic Field (PEMF) of the BioCharger NG will modulate the electrical potential in your body without the need to be cabled to the Earth.

 The History of the BioCharger